Greengrocers, early 20th Century: sellers of fruit and vegetables

 I remember Mr Rice mostly on a hot summer's day, when he would tuck a large cabbage leaf into the back of his cap to protect his neck from the hot sun, and the horse would have straw caps on his ears to keep off the flies.
 Mr Rice would put the tailboard of the cart down flat and place his scales on it to weigh out whatever his customers wanted.

-People ate a lot of fruit and vegetables because they were sold in season and were cheap and filling.
+Greengrocers did a good trade because people ate a lot of fruit and vegetables.
+They were sold in season at their best and were cheap and filling.

 We children regularly spent some of our pocket money at the greengrocers, mainly on locus beans.
 They were often full of insects eggs but we weren't put off.
 I really liked them.